 You may get to the point in vaping where you’re ready to start homing in on the specifics of your tech.
 While you may have started out with a great starter kit, there isn’t any room to make modifications to your liking.
 You’re stuck with the tech that the manufacturer constructed for you.

 Coils don’t last forever and have to be replaced over time.
-Depending on the vape juice you use, your levels of use, etc. your coil may burn out faster.
-A burnt-out coil (or near to burnt out) will be less efficient at managing the heat in your device, affecting the way your vapor tastes and gets produced.
+Depending on the vape juice you use, your levels of use, etc your coil may burn out faster.
+A burnt-out coil (or near to burnt out) will be less efficient at managing the heat in your device, affecting vapour production and taste.

 A coil that needs replacing will let you know.
-Your vapor will taste different – likely the flavors will change (for the worse) by being less potent or even tasting a little burnt.
+Your vapour will taste different – likely the flavours will change (for the worse) by being less potent or even tasting a little burnt.

-FreeMax is a popular manufacturer of tanks, coils, and kits.
-They produce a variety of coils that are designed specifically for use in their devices (though word on the street is that the FreeMax coils are compatible with several other manufacturers’ devices, too), making that a great place to start if you want to get into customizing your tech.
+FreeMax is a popular manufacturer of tanks, coils, and kits such as the FreeMax Maxus 200W.
+They produce a variety of coils that are designed specifically for use in their devices, making that a great place to start if you want to get into customising your vape tech.

 But maybe even more importantly, they’ve also got a great reputation for making some of the longest-lasting coils out there, even if you’re using vape juices known for eating up a coil’s lifespan quickly or if you're a heavy vaper and used to burning through coils every week.

-People are super-satisfied with the vapor they produce and are always impressed with the lifespan of FreeMax coils.
-Considering that chain vaping could mean replacing coils on almost a weekly basis, coil lifespan is definitely a huge consideration when you are making decisions for modding your device.
+Customers are generally super-satisfied with the vapour production and lifespan of FreeMax coils.
+However, considering that chain vaping could mean replacing coils on almost a weekly basis, coil lifespan is definitely a huge consideration when you are making decisions for modding your device and should match your vaping frequency.

-The dual, triple, and quad mesh will all give different types of vapor, so you’ll also have to take your personal preferences into account and balance them against whatever lifespan advantages any of the FreeMax offerings may have.
+Other types of coils such as dual, triple, and quad mesh will all give different types of vapour, so you’ll also have to take your personal preferences into account and balance them against whatever lifespan advantages any of the FreeMax offerings may have.

-As you go up in mesh (i.e., single to double and so on, all the way up to quintuple), remember that it will require increasing amounts of battery power for your device, so there's a trade-off between coil life and battery life.
+As you go up in mesh (i.e. single to double and so on, all the way up to quintuple and beyond), remember that it will require increasing amounts of battery power for your device, so there's a trade-off between coil life and battery life.

-Some heavy vapers report having to change their coils every week to avoid flavor dropoff.
+Some heavy vapers report having to change their coils every week to avoid flavour drop-off.
 Those same users report much better luck with their FreeMax coils, which are built specifically to outperform and outlast lower-quality competitors.
-FreeMax coils are definitely known to last longer than your average off-the-shelf coil.
-Users have reported getting through up to 200mL of vape juices (that’s easily up to ten tank refills of juice) before noticing a dropoff in flavor.
+These coils are definitely known to last longer than your average off-the-shelf coil.

 Ways of Preserving Coil Lifespan

-Another way to try and ensure that the coil you bought and are using will last as long as possible is to clean it properly.
+Another way to try and ensure that the coil you bought and are using will last as long as possible is to clean it properly (if it has been designed to be disassembled rather than replaced).

-Similarly, you should take care of your vape device (tanks, etc.) so that the whole contraption is running efficiently and not overworking any one of its components.
+Similarly, you should take care of your vape device so that the all components are running efficiently and not overworking any one of its components.
 Your coils (and your wallet) will thank you!